Our Lady of Ransom Church, Kanyakumari: Location

-Kanyakumari village is situated in the District of Kanyakumari in the southernmost part of the Indian subcontinent (also referred as The Lands End).
+It is situated in the District of Kanyakumari in the southernmost part of the Indian subcontinent (also referred as The Lands End).
 The Kanyakumari Parish almost coincides with the civil village of Kanyakumari.
-It is closely associated with the mainstream Catholic Faith in India.
-According to census 2011, the Kanyakumari district comprising 48.74% of Christians in Tamil Nadu.
+It is closely associated with the mainstream Catholic faith in India.
+According to the census in 2011, the Kanyakumari district comprises 48.74% of Christians in Tamil Nadu.

 History

-The tomb stones unearthed at Kumari Muttom, near Kanyakumari contain evidences to show that Catholics were living there for many centuries.
-The tomb stones dated 1496 contain the edict of the local ruler granting tax exemptions to the residents of Kumari Muttom and authorizing levy of a cess from the fishermen in Kumari Muttom.
+Tombstones unearthed at Kumari Muttom, near Kanyakumari, contain evidence to show that Catholics have been living there for many centuries.
+The tombstones, dated 1496, contain the edict of the local ruler granting tax exemptions to the residents of Kumari Muttom and authorizing a levy from the fishermen there.
 The aggregate income thus generated had to be used to keep the lights of the church burning.

-In 1542 when St. Francis Xavier came to Cape Comerin (Kanyakumari) he found ‘Our Lady of Delights Grotto’, at Kanyakumari.
-Then it became a centre for mission activities of the Jesuits from Thoothoor to Ramanathapuram.
+In 1542 when St. Francis Xavier came to Cape Comerin (Kanyakumari) he found 'Our Lady of Delights Grotto' there.
+It then became a centre for mission activities of the Jesuits from Thoothoor to Ramanathapuram.

-It is believed that Our Lady of Delights Grotto, in which St. Francis Xavier prayed, later became the church of Our Lady of Ransom.
+It is believed that Our Lady of Delights Grotto later became the church of Our Lady of Ransom.
 Our Lady of Ransom is the Patron of the congregation in Spain which redeemed the Christians from the Muslim invasion in the year 1218.
 The people of Kanyakumari combined the name Ransom with Delight and call their patron Alangara Upakara Matha.

 Old church of 18th century

-A small thatched church was upgraded to a big church of Roman architecture was constructed in 1700 AD.
-A statue of Mother Mary made during 16th century derived from Rome to Kanyakumari.
-A golden altar was developed and the statue of Mother Mary was placed in the centre of the altar and venerated by the name of Alangara matha.
-The statue of St. Joseph and St. Francis Xavier were placed in the right side and left side respectively.
-There are wooden carvings depicting the coronation of Mary as queen of heaven and earth.
-Intricately carved depictions of angels playing the musical instruments like violin, flute and drums in the upper and side adorn the altar.
-Jesus Christ inviting his disciples for ministries and forgiving Mary Magdalene were depicted in the side of the altar.
-Cardinals, a Pope, and soldiers having foliage in their hand are depicted.
-There are carvings of 12 disciples of Jesus Christ.
-A lamb lying on the Holy Bible is depicted in the lower portion of the altar.
-The old church remains part of the new church.
+A small thatched church was upgraded in 1700 when a big church of Roman architecture was constructed.
+A statue of Mother Mary was created in the 16th century derived in Rome.
+The statue, clad with a sari, was placed in the centre of a golden altar and venerated by the name of Alangara matha.
+Statues of St. Joseph and St. Francis Xavier were placed in the right side and left side respectively.
+There are also wooden carvings depicting the coronation of Mary as queen of heaven and earth.
+Other carvings depict angels playing musical instruments (including a violin, flute and drums) on the altar, as well as Jesus Christ inviting his disciples for ministries and forgiving Mary Magdalene, the twelve disciples, a lamb lying on a Bible, Cardinals, a Pope, and soldiers holding foliage in their hands.